jmz-b/terraform-lpgi/README.md

   catch-all ANY method and lambda proxy integration to map all requests to a handler

-* dist (s3): a storage bucket for request handler distributions
+* dist (s3): a storage bucket for request handler distribution files

 * handler (lambda): a lambda function which executes the request handler code when invoked with apigateway proxy integration